Imperial War Museum North – Manchester

 Located on Manchester’s waterfront, the building is composed of three main architectural elements, called “shards”, physically and ideally interconnected to one another “The design concept is a globe shattered into fragments and then reassembled.
 The interlocking of three of these fragments—representing earth, air, and water—comprise the building’s form” says Daniel Libeskind about the museum’s architecture.

 The “Earth” shard accommodates the museum’s galleries; the “Air” shard houses the main entrance and educational spaces; and the “Water” shard accommodates a panoramic platform, a restaurant, a cafe, and a performance space.

 IWM North, ground floor plan; west and east elevations; images courtesy of Studio Libeskind

-The core exhibition of the IWM North focuses on human conflicts, and depicts their history, aftermaths and impact on people’s life through a vast set of objects – manly dating from the World War I onward – photos and documents, but also including multimedia installations – such as a large 360 degrees audio-visual exhibit entitled “the big picture show” – so to make present-day visitors better understand what the war experience actually was (and still is).
+The core exhibition of the IWM North focuses on human conflicts and depicts their history, aftermath, and impact on people’s lives through a vast set of objects – manly dating from the World War I onward – photos and documents, but also including multimedia installations – such as a large 360 degrees audio-visual exhibit entitled “the big picture show” – so to make present-day visitors better understand what the war experience actually was (and still is).